The Road to Trust: Building Enclaves within Confidential VMs: Design

+To let the users maintain control over the code running inside the CVM and bootstrap trust to the enclave within a feature-rich guest OS, \sysname is designed to fulfill the following requirements.

+\textit{Firstly}, \sysname ensures that any transitions between the trusted and untrusted components are mediated by the security monitor.
+This guarantees that sensitive information is properly sanitized and safeguarded.
+To leverage existing SGX toolchains, \sysname employs the SGX programming model to manage the enclave's life cycle.
+The details for secure enclave state transitions will be presented in Sec.~\ref{subsec:transitions}.

-Firstly, the system establishes isolated memory regions exclusively used by the security monitor, the enclaves and the guest OS respectively.
-This ensures that the enclave and the monitor is secure even in scenarios where the guest OS operates in kernel mode.
+\textit{Secondly}, the system establishes isolated memory regions exclusively used by the security monitor, the enclaves and the guest OS respectively.
+This ensures that the enclave and the security monitor are secure even in scenarios where the guest OS operates in kernel mode.
 Specifically, the entire gPA space is divided to two parts: a continuous and fixed region exclusively used by VMPL0, and the remaining portion used by VMPL1.
-The security monitor and the enclave are executed at VMPL0, while the guest OS and App operate at VMPL1.
 Additionally, our design guarantees that the enclave cannot access the memory of the guest OS, despite running at a higher VMPL.
 The details of the memory isolation scheme will be presented in Sec.~\ref{subsec:isolation}.

-Secondly, in \sysname, only authenticated code and data can be loaded and processed within the enclave.
+\textit{Lastly}, in \sysname, only authenticated code and data can be loaded and processed within the enclave.
 To achieve this, \sysname enforces a mechanism where the enclave can only be loaded by the trusted security monitor, which also performs the measurement of the enclave's integrity.
 While the guest OS retains the freedom to load and execute any code within its own address space, these code segments are not affirmed by the security monitor and therefore will not be attested.
 The details of enclave measurement and attestation will be presented in Sec.~\ref{subsec:attestation}.

-Lastly, \sysname ensures that any transitions between the trusted and untrusted components are mediated by the security monitor.
-This guarantees that sensitive information is properly sanitized and safeguarded.
-To leverage existing SGX toolchains, \sysname employs the SGX programming model to manage the enclave's life cycle.
-The details for secure enclave state transitions will be presented in Sec.~\ref{subsec:transitions}.
+\para{Comparison with competing approaches (Table~\ref{tab:comparison})} vSGX~\cite{zhao2022vsgx} effectively virtualizes Intel SGX on AMD SEV, ensuring complete binary compatibility and the execution of unmodified SGX programs. vSGX employs two separated CVMs to accommodate the untrusted application and the enclave.
+In contrast, \sysname adopts a more intuitive design that utilizes different VMPLs for memory isolation.
+The \sysname design offers the following benefits.